-Are you planning to visit Virunga National Park for an adventure in Democratic Republic of Congo?
-For many travellers, a gorilla safari in this park is a once-in-a time experience.
-In Democratic Republic of Congo, it pays one to plan and research for a safari experience to ensure that you get the very best trip.
+Are you planning to visit Virunga National Park for an adventure in the Democratic Republic of Congo?
+For many travelers, a gorilla safari in this park is a once-in-a-time experience.
+In the Democratic Republic of Congo, it pays one to plan and research for a safari experience to ensure that you get the very best trip.
 Tourists or travelers who are planning and wish to visit can book a gorilla safari with us.

 Start your gorilla safari trip as you head to Goma, which is just across the border from Gisenyi (Rubavu) which is about a 3 hours’ drive from Kigali.
 If you don’t have your own vehicle, you can easily catch a bus from the Nyabugogo bus station, and generally leaves every half hour.
 If you’ve got a lot of bags, you will probably want to stake your claim to good seats and stash your bags on a bus that’s not yet full which will probably mean waiting about 20 to 30 minutes for it to leave.